The Douwe Egberts Coffee Machine at Headquarters

 Burger King Now Uses the Douwe Egberts Coffee System

 As a matter of fact, a few years ago, Burger King switched its entire coffee system to Douwe Egberts and its sales in the category have markedly improved according to the releases sent out by corporate.
-The guy that setup our machine actually told us that he could match the exact percentage settings if we wanted to replicate the taste by modifying the reconstitution numbers but I actually went a little bit stronger because I like a severe kick to my coffee (not Starbucks black coffee strong, though – that stuff is horrible despite the beans being great).
+The guy that setup our machine actually told us that he could match the exact percentage settings if we wanted to replicate the taste by modifying the reconstitution numbers but I actually went a little bit stronger because I like a severe kick to my coffee (not Starbucks strong, though – the beans are great when making black coffee at home but I’m not a fan of how they brew them for ordinary black coffee in the stores).
 Recently, though, Burger King switched to Seattle’s Best coffee, meaning I no longer go out of my way to get a cup from there.

 A Warning – The Senseo Douwe Egberts Coffee Will Not Taste the Same!